10 Ralph Avenue,

 1 person favorited this theater

-Other theaters featuring burlesque in the WW I period along with the Empire were the Gayety at Broadway and Throop Avenue, the Star at Jay Street near Fulton Street, and the original Casino at Flatbush Avenue and State Street.
+Other theaters featuring burlesque in the World War I period along with the Empire Theatre were the Gayety Theatre at Broadway and Throop Avenue, the Star Theatre at Jay Street near Fulton Street, and the original Casino Theatre at Flatbush Avenue and State Street.

 All these theaters would show movies at times.
-After Mayor LaGuardia closed the burlesque shows, the Empire was showing double features as a neighborhood house after they had played the RKO Bushwick and Loew’s Gates.
+After Mayor LaGuardia closed the burlesque shows, the Empire Theatre was showing double features as a neighborhood house after they had played the nearby RKO Bushwick Theatre and Loew’s Gates Theatre.
 It may have switched before the ban, does any one know?

-It remained open into the 1950’s and was served by the Broadway trolleys as well as the Ralph Rockaway Car line and the “El”.
+It was equipped with a Wurlitzer 2 manual 8 ranks theatre organ in September 1927, but this was removed in 1931.
+The Empire Theatre was closed in 1953, and was served by the Broadway trolleys as well as the Ralph Rockaway Car line and the “El”.